Purpleheart Wood

 Purpleheart wood is rated 1,860 Janka, which means its incredibly dense and durable.
 Of all the commonly used domestic hardwoods, sugar maple is the closest at 1,450 Janka, with white oak not far behind at 1,360 Janka.
 To give additional perspective, softwoods like Douglas fir and eastern white pine sit at 660 Janka and 420 Janka, respectively.

-Can Purpleheart Wood Be Left Outside?
+Can Purpleheart Wood Furniture Go Outside?

 The extractives in purpleheart wood make it very resistant to rot and insects, but any natural wood left outdoors will eventually succumb to the elements and require regular maintenance.
 In the case of a species thats typically harvested from endangered rainforests, its virtually unfathomable to think about leaving it outside.